 Reluctantly, after consulting with Rear Adm.
 Noyes, Capt.
 Sherman ordered "abandon ship" at 1520.
 All badly injured men were lowered into rafts or rubber boats.
 Many unwounded men had to abandon from aft because the forward fires were burning with such intensity.
 The departure, as Capt.
 Sherman observed it, looked "orderly," and there was no panic.
 The only delays occurred when many men showed reluctance to leave until all the wounded had been taken off.
 The abandonment took nearly 40 minutes; and, at 1600, satisfied that no one was left on deck, in the galleries, or in the hangar aft, Capt.
 Sherman swung over the lifeline on the fantail and slid into the sea.

 Although the submarine hazard caused the accompanying destroyers to lie well clear or to shift position, Laffey (DD-459), Lansdowne (DD-486), Farenholt (DD-491), Lardner (DD-487), and Duncan (DD-485) carried out the rescue efforts with persistence and determination.
 The abandoned carrier drifted with her dead.
 The fires worked their way aft; four more violent explosions boomed as night began to fall.
-Total casualties included 26 officers and 167 men killed or missing, and four officers and 81 enlisted men hospitalized.
-One hundred and seventy one officers and 1,798 enlisted men survived, of whom "approximately 400" were treated for minor injuries.
-In addition, Jack Singer, an International News Service correspondent, died in the disaster.
+Of her ship's company, marine detachment, and embarked air group, the dead numbered 25 officers and 150 men; in addition, Jack Singer, an International News Service correspondent, died in the disaster.

 Lansdowne drew the duty of destruction, and she fired five torpedoes into the dying ship's gutted hull.
 Three hit, but she remained afloat.
 By now, the orange flames had enveloped the stern.
 The carrier literally floated in a burning pool of gasoline and oil.
 She sank at 2100 by the bow.